alttbart/KoronaNodeHTMLParserXLS/README.md

 # KoronaNodeHTMLParserXLS
-Korona HTML Parser for Node js to export to XLSX
+Korona (COVID-19) HTML Parser for Node js to export to XLSX from https://korona.gov.sk